Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Aagam Vadecha

 Authentication and Authorization are crucial for any software to be built today.
+In this article, we’ll explore with the help of a demo, how to set up authentication in a Create React App.
 We will implement a basic straightforward JWT-based bearer token authentication.

 The components of our setup will be like:

 It is completely fine to choose your own backend server and database as well.
-The code for the entire application can be found here.
+The code for the final frontend and backend apps can be found here.

 #Setting Up The Backend

-To set up the base, we should begin by creating our User schema in Hygraph.
-We will keep fields firstname, lastname, email, and password in the schema, it will look something like this:
+To set up the base, we should begin by creating our User schema in Hygraph dashboard.
+We will keep fields like firstname, lastname, email, and passwordin the schema, it will look something like this:

-Once the CMS is configured, we can move on to build the backend Node.js Express API.
+Once this schema is configured, we can move on to build the backend Node.js Express API.

-Do a yarn init in a fresh folder and install the following dependencies
+Do an npm initin a fresh folder to create a new application and install the following dependencies using npm install

-We will be using bcryptjs to hash passwords, express and cors to manage the backend API, dotenv to support environment variables via a .env file, jsonwebtoken to sign, and decode the jwt-tokens for authentication, and finally graphql, graphql-request to interact with Hygraph.
+We will be using bcryptjsto hash passwords, expressand corsto manage the backend API, dotenvto support environment variables via a .env file, jsonwebtokento sign, and decode the jwt-tokens for authentication, and finally graphql, graphql-requestto fetch data from Hygraph GraphQL API.

 HYGRAPH_URL=VALUE